-Natchez has a long and fascinating history, dating back to 1716, making her the oldest settlement on the Mississippi River.
-Even before Natchez was settled by Europeans, she was home to the Natchez Indians, noted for being the only Mississippian culture with complex chiefdom characteristics to have survived long into the period after the European colonization of America began.
+Natchez has a long and fascinating history, dating back to 1716, making her the oldest continuous settlement on the Mississippi River.
+Even before Natchez was settled by Europeans, the city was home to the Natchez Indians, noted for being the only Mississippian culture with complex chiefdom characteristics to have survived long into the period after the European colonization of America began.

 Natchez is home to some of the most well preserved and architecturally stunning antebellum homes in the American South, as it was once the wealthiest city in America.
 Luckily, most of the homes in Natchez survived the Civil War, but its history flows in abundance along the Mississippi and its memories leave a haunting tale.
 We invite you to take a tour through these mansions in order to grasp the glory, grandeur, and massive wealth of a lifestyle that is now gone with the wind.

-3. Tickets in hand, head out to tour a few of the perfectly preserved antebellum mansions that have drawn thousands of visitors to Natchez over the years.
-Guides dressed in full hoop skirts, will lead you through these majestic homes and tell the tales of the families that once drank mint juleps from their porches.
+2. Tickets in hand, head out to tour a few of the perfectly preserved historic homes that have drawn millions of visitors to Natchez over the years.
+Guides will lead you through these majestic homes and tell the tales of the families that once lived in Natchez.

-5. Put your carriage tour tickets to use and take the 45 minute narrated, horse-drawn carriage tour of the historic district while your lunch settles.
+3. Put your carriage tour tickets to use and take the 45 minute narrated, horse-drawn carriage tour of the historic district.

-6. Take the short drive out to The Grand Village of the Natchez Indians and stroll the hallowed ground of the home of the city’s original inhabitants.
+4. Take the short drive out to the Grand Village of the Natchez Indians and stroll the hallowed ground of the home of the city’s original inhabitants.
 There are ceremonial mounds at the site, along with a replica of an Indian dwelling, and a museum complete with artifacts that have been recovered on and around the site over the years.

-1. Awake to a legendary, southern breakfast, then head to Main Street to visit the Natchez Museum of African Art and Heritage.
+5. Head to Main Street to visit the Natchez Museum of African American Heritage and Culture.
 The museum contains exhibits from a number of Natchez related African American historic sites, important citizens and events.
 Adding the Natchez Museum of African Art and Heritage to your trip itinerary, will provide you with a look at another dimension of Natchez Mississippi history that you won’t get anywhere else.

-3. After a delicious lunch, head to the First Presbyterian Church downtown.
-The Stratton Chapel, located in the rear of the church, is home to a collection of over 500 photographs depicting life along the river, the merchants and commerce that thrived in Natchez even beyond the war, and the families and their children who shaped this historic city.
+6. A visit to the First Presbyterian Church downtown will lead you to Stratton Chapel’s Natchez in Historic Photographs, located in the rear of the church.
+The collection is comprised of over 500 photographs depicting life along the river, the merchants, and commerce that thrived in Natchez even beyond the war, and the families and their children who shaped this historic city.

-4. Walk on over to The William Johnson House, located on State Street, to learn about the life of William Johnson, a young prominent citizen in the free black community of Natchez.
+8. Walk on over to The William Johnson House, located on State Street, to learn about the life of William Johnson, a once prominent citizen in the free black community of Natchez.
 Johnson kept very detailed journals describing life in Natchez in the 1800s.
 His home is now run by the National Park Service as a museum detailing Johnson’s life.